-As in previous years, more birds were harvested East of the Blue Ridge (69%) versus West of the Blue Ridge (31%).
-The eastern harvest was up ~15% from 2019 while the western harvest increased ~14%.
-Adult gobblers (those with a beard at least 7” in length) made up 84.2% of the total harvest, while jakes or juvenile birds (those with a beard less than 7” in length) accounted for 15.3% of the harvest.
-Bearded hens made up only 0.4% of the annual harvest, which is similar to what has been recorded in previous years.
+As in previous years, more birds were harvested East of the Blue Ridge (68%) than West of the Blue Ridge (32%).
+Adult gobblers (those with a beard at least 7” in length) made up 92% of the total harvest, while juvenile gobblers known as “jakes” (those with a beard less than 7” in length) accounted for only 8% of the harvest.
+Turkey harvests occurred overwhelmingly in the morning (93%) versus the afternoon (7%).

 The majority of the spring turkey harvest took place on private lands (93%).
 Public land hunters (both federal and state) accounted for 7% of the total spring harvest, which was an increase from the prior two years.
 National Forest lands accounted for the majority of public land harvests.